rakodev/local/README.md

-## This repo is a way to create alias for you command but also a reminder for some commands you don't use often
+## This repo is a way to create alias for your Terminal and it can also be used as a reminder for some commands you don't use often

 ### Set your global git name and email